Jbleezy/BO1-Reimagined/README.md

 * Zombies now spawn in the Stairs zone when in the Upper Centrifuge Zone

 #### Centrifuge
-* Changed player damage to 80 (previously 16 damage in solo and 40 damage in coop)
+* Increased player damage in solo from 16 to 125
 * Increased maximum cooldown time from 90 seconds to 180 seconds
 * No longer stops spinning for entire rounds
 * Fixed a bug where zombies that were killed from the Centrifuge in higher rounds became invisible and invincible